earnestpointers/stat133-hws-fall17/hw01/hw01-bryant-luong.md

 # plot data in scatter plot
 plot(points,
      salary_millions,
-     main = 'Regression and Lowess lines',
-     xlab = 'Points',
+     main = 'Scatterplot of Points and Salary with Regression and Lowess Lines', xlab = 'Points',
      ylab = 'Salary (in millions)',
      pch = 21,